 Well, first there was a problem with the illustrations.
 I explained the project to my mother but she had difficulty retaining the information.
 I walked her through the types of pictures the book would need and she was not seeing my vision.
 I took part of a chapter I had written and wrote notes about what the drawing should look like, but she was not following what I wanted her to do.
 It was obvious that I would need to work with her more closely on the illustrations than I initially thought.

 Second, there was a problem with writing the story.
 I became very busy at work.
-With employers who thought I could put in a little extra time and a mother who had increasing needs, it became a challenge to find “me” time.
+Between work projects that required a little extra time and a mother who had increasing needs, it became a challenge to find “me” time.
 When I did find the time, I wanted to relax.
 We also had taken on some knitting projects and those kept us busy through January.
 Then, I started thinking about looking for a job that would allow me to work from home.
 As we all know, looking for and applying for jobs is time consuming.
 Needless to say, the book took a tumble on the priority list.

 All this is to say that I only finished two chapters!
 This is depressing.
 It’s not going to be a long book, but it needs to have more than two chapters.
 It wasn’t that I ran out of ideas – I have the book mapped out in my head – it’s just that I ran out of energy.
 With all of my other obligations, the book became work and I lost interest … temporarily.